wp-plugins/better-font-awesome/readme.txt

 = 3.
 TinyMCE =
 Better Font Awesome also provides you with an easy-to-use drop down menu in the default WordPress TinyMCE, which you can use to automatically generate shortcodes for the icons you want.
 This drop-down list will automatically update with all available icons for whichever version you choose.
 Check out our [Screenshots](https://wordpress.org/plugins/better-font-awesome/screenshots/ "Screenshots") to see what it looks like.

+= Advanced =
+Please feel free to use BFA!
+If you want to hook into BFA, the best way is via the global `$better_font_awesome` variable, which has a few public variables that might be useful:

+`$better_font_awesome->prefix' - the FontAwesome prefix to use with the selected version of Font Awesome.
+`$better_font_awesome->icons` - an alphabetical array of all available icons based on the selected version of Font Awesome.

 = Credits =
 Many thanks to the following plugins and their authors: